aws-samples/swift-ecs-workshop/README.md

 2. Clone the repo provided from *https://github.com/awslabs/swift-ecs-workshop* on the bastion instance using the command `git clone https://github.com/awslabs/swift-ecs-workshop`

 3. Change directory to swift-ecs-workshop/lab1/swift-product/

 4. Modify the **Config/secrets/mysql.json** file host to your Database instance endpoint from the cloudformation output.

 5. Build, tag, and push a Docker image to ECR

-	* Go to the bastion host terminal you ssh'd in Step (1)
-	* Build a Docker image
+	* Still in swift-ecs-workshop/lab1/swift-product/, build a Docker image
 		```docker build -t swift-on-ecs-prebuilt --build-arg SWIFT_VERSION=3.0-RELEASE . ```

 	* Retrieve the Docker login command